Wyoming Military and Veterans Benefits

 The individual shall be presumed to be able to benefit in terms of an employment outcome from the provision of Vocational Rehabilitation services unless there is clear and convincing evidence that the applicant is incapable of benefiting in terms of an employment outcome from Vocational Rehabilitation services; and

-Wyoming Unemployment Insurance (UI): The Wyoming Department of Workforce Services - Unemployment Insurance Program pays temporary benefits to workers who have lost their job through no fault of their own.
+Wyoming Unemployment Insurance (UI): The Wyoming Department of Workforce Services - UI Program pays temporary benefits to workers who have lost their job through no fault of their own.
 In order to access this program, those workers need to be looking for work and meet certain requirements.

 The Wyoming Department of Workforce Services is committed to creating a process to access unemployment insurance benefits easy for those who need them.
 With this in mind, individuals who want to apply for Unemployment Insurance can do so electronically.

-Also, the below information will be beneficial to those who want to apply for Unemployment Insurance:
+Also, the below information will be beneficial to those who want to apply for UI:

-Wyoming Military and Veteran Specialty License Plates: The Wyoming Department of Transportation (WYDOT) offers 8 distinctive license plate designs to honor the service and sacrifice of Service members, Veterans, Retirees and eligible Family members.
+Wyoming Military and Veteran Specialty License Plates: The Wyoming Department of Transportation (WYDOT) offers 8 distinctive license plate designs to honor the service and sacrifice of Service members, Veterans, retired Service members and eligible Family members.
 A short description of some of these license plates is listed below.
 Each plate has specific eligibility and documentation requirements.
 Embossed plates are available for a $50.00 fee payable to WYDOT.

 Wyoming Department of Transportation, Application for Disabled Veteran Plates

-Wyoming Veteran License Plates: All Veterans who have served at least one period of honorable service which resulted in the issuing of a DD 214 are entitled to Veteran Plates.
+Wyoming Veteran License Plates: All Veterans who have served at least one period of honorable service which resulted in the issuing of a DD214 are entitled to Veteran Plates.
 The fee for Veteran Plates is $50.00.
-Veterans can mail their payment and application to:
+Veterans can apply on the Wyoming Department of Transportation, Online Specialty License Plate Ordering page or mail their payment and application to:

 Wyoming Veterans Commission